kawaxi/Kali-Setup/README.md

 I did use some lines from G0tmilk script however must of lines can be found on the web.

-Please feel free to do your own contribution.
+COnfiuration of the IRC bouncer its not perfect, Please feel free to do your own contribution.

 Just do: